jmcuneo/a4-components-a25/README.md

   * CORS middleware to handle cross-origin requests between NextJS frontend and Express backend

 ## Baseline Requirements
-- **Server**: Implemented using Express, handling routes for user authentication and CRUD operations.
+- **Server**: (15 points) Implemented using Express, handling routes for user authentication and CRUD operations.
-- **Results Functionality**: Displays all data associated with the logged-in user, excluding sensitive information like passwords (Auth0 handles this).
+- **Results Functionality**: (10 points) Displays all data associated with the logged-in user, excluding sensitive information like passwords (Auth0 handles this).
-- **Form/Entry Functionality**: Users can add, modify, and delete their personal information through a form interface.
+- **Form/Entry Functionality**: (15 points) Users can add, modify, and delete their personal information through a form interface.
 Some fields cannot be modified after initial entry (email since it is used with Auth0).
-- **Persistent Data Storage**: Utilized MongoDB Atlas for cloud-based database storage, with Mongoose for schema definition and data interaction.
+- **Persistent Data Storage**: (15 points) Utilized MongoDB Atlas for cloud-based database storage, with Mongoose for schema definition and data interaction.
-- **CSS Framework**: Used Tailwind CSS with DaisyUI components for styling, ensuring a modern and responsive design.
+- **CSS Framework**: (10 points) Used Tailwind CSS with DaisyUI components for styling, ensuring a modern and responsive design.

 ### HTML
-- Used various input types including text fields, date pickers, radio buttons, and dropdowns to capture user information.
+- (5 points) Used various input types including text fields, date pickers, radio buttons, and dropdowns to capture user information.
 - Displayed data is specific to the logged-in user.

 ### CSS